sofa-framework/doc/plugins/usual-plugins/sofasphfluid/particlesrepulsionforcefield.md

 <!-- generate_doc -->
 # ParticlesRepulsionForceField

-ForceField using SpatialGridContainer to compute repulsion forces in a set of spheres
+ForceField using SpatialGridContainer to compute repulsion forces in a set of spheres.

 ## Vec2d